Skip to main content

 Restoration of Ovulatory Function

 For many women, the most meaningful long-term outcome is the regulation of the menstrual cycle.
-By improving and ensuring adequate Myo-inositol levels within the ovary, FSH signaling becomes more effective.
+By improving insulin sensitivity and ensuring adequate Myo-inositol levels within the ovary, FSH signaling becomes more effective.
 This supports healthy follicular development and increases the likelihood of spontaneous ovulation.

 Multiple studies and meta-analyses have concluded that inositol supplementation significantly increases the frequency of menstrual cycles, with many anovulatory women resuming regular cycles after 3 to 6 months of consistent use.
 This outcome underscores inositol’s role in addressing both the metabolic and reproductive aspects of the syndrome.